davidsavoie1/svelte-specma/README.md

   - `collErrors`: Array.
 Same as `errors`, but containing only the errors with the `isColl` flag.
 Useful to display collection errors in a central location, while primitive field errors are displayed near their input in a form, for instance.

-- `activate`: Function. `(Boolean = true) => Promise`.
+- `activate`: Async function. `(Boolean = true) => Promise`.
 Method to de/activate the store validation, including all its children stores.
 If set to true, will immediately trigger validation and return a promise that resolves to the `valid` result property.

 - `add`: Function. `(coll) => store`.
 Method to add new children specable stores.
 Argument should be declared as a collection of the same type as the store's value.
 Returns the store for chaining.